kwo/mojaha/README.md

  - Java 1.6 JDK
  - Maven 2.0 +
  - [jzmq](https://github.com/zeromq/jzmq): the Java bindings for [ZeroMQ](http://www.zeromq.org/).
-   As jzmq is not in the maven repositories, it will need to built and installed locally before compiling mojabi.
+   As jzmq is not in the maven repositories, it will need to built and installed locally before compiling mojaha.
    Additionally, jzmq also includes a native library which must also be built and installed locally as well as referenced in the java.library.path at runtime.